 I visited a friend, Marie, a few years ago, and I noticed with surprise that everyone in her family was unusually polite and quiet.
 On my usual visits everyone was laughing, teasing each other and her ten years old son, Brian, was running around in one of his many hero costumes.

 That day the tension was thick as honey in their home.
 We sat around the coffee table, had a light chat about everyday things.
 Brian sat close to his father on the couch and acted like a little angel.
-I felt the brewing tension ready to erupt form underneath the surface, and I was frantically searching for an excuse to shorten my visit.
-Marie sat across from me with a plotting cat expression and light smile on her face.
-Once in a while she darted angry looks at her husband and son that lasted only for a fraction of a second.
+I felt the brewing tension ready to erupt from underneath the surface, and I was frantically searching for an excuse to shorten my visit.
+Marie sat across from me with a plotting cat expression and a slight smile on her face.
+Once in a while, she darted angry looks at her husband and son that lasted only for a fraction of a second.

-When Marie went out to the kitchen to put on coffee, Brian whispered to his father, "Dad, we are in big trouble."
+When Marie went out to the kitchen to put the coffee on, Brian whispered to his father, "Dad, we are in big trouble."

 "What happened?
 What's wrong?"
 I asked.

 "Well, we painted the kitchen while Marie was at work.
 We had such a great time and we even cleaned up by the time she got home, but as soon as she saw it, the silent treatment began.
 I don't know what her problem is."
 He sighed.

 I stood up and went out to the kitchen.
 Marie silently looked at me with a murderous look in her eyes, lifted her arm and pointed at the walls that were dark blue with big, yellow stars painted all over it.
 Trying to hide a laugh that was close to erupting from my chest, "They meant well Marie, give them some credit for the effort."

 "Oh, I will give it to them alright!
 They will pay for this for a long-long time.
 I specifically told them vanilla color, and look what they did!" she yelled with daggers in her eyes.